OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 For a vegan restaurant in Kyoto, look no further than Ain Soph Journey.
 Opened in 2018, it has long-standing sister stores around Japan, and serves vegan food that is accessible to even the most sceptical meat-lovers.
 Featuring mouthwatering vegan-beef and -chicken burgers, fluffy pancakes topped with fresh fruit, and fusion food like taco rice, there’s sure to be something for everyone.
 The old-fashioned space can cater to large groups and even wedding parties.

 Yakitori is one of the many staple dishes of traditional Japanese cuisine.
 Due to the simplicity of this dish, which is basically a type of skewered chicken, the restaurants that serve it are, more often than not, very basic (and very smoky).
-With its stylish décor, Sumibi-Torito offers a different type of experience, transforming this traditional dish into an haute cuisine delicacy.
-The selection of the meats is meticulous, as the owner of the restaurant takes weekly visits to a poultry farm in the nearby mountainous area in order to choose the very best chicken.
+With its stylish decor, Sumibi Torito offers a different type of experience, transforming this traditional dish into an haute-cuisine delicacy.
+The selection of the meats is meticulous, as the owner of the restaurant makes weekly visits to a poultry farm in the nearby mountainous area in order to choose the very best chicken.
 But the secret to the delicious yakitori lies in the cooking method.
-The restaurant has a beautiful grill and each dish is cooked on charcoal fire to seal in the juices and preserve the flavor.
+The restaurant has a beautiful grill and each dish is cooked on a charcoal fire to seal in the juices and preserve the flavour.